 The numerical simulation of the bridge-pier model dynamic response during the low-intensity tests, both before and after cracking, was quite successful.
 The tried numerical simulations included various simple or relatively complex approaches in order to approximate the soil-foundation flexibility.
 For this particular application almost all the tried approaches resulted in good agreement between numerical predictions and experimental measurements.
+Moreover, a good agreement was observed between the numerically predicted maximum pressure force that was developed at the load cell in time and the maximum response measured.

-5.2.
-Dynamic behavior during the low-to-medium intensity tests.
+Dynamic behavior during the low-to-medium intensity tests

-- The non-linear behavior of the studied bridge pier model at the Test Site has already been observed on replica models, which were built for this purpose and tested at the laboratory of Strength of Materials and Structures of Aristotle University (Manos 2004).
+- The non-linear behavior of the studied bridge pier model at the Test Site has already been observed on replica models, which were built for this purpose and tested at the laboratory of Strength of Materials and Structures of Aristotle University (Manos, 2004).
 It was found that for both tests, in the laboratory as well as at the Test Site, the predominant mode of response was the flexural mode, which led to the corresponding flexural type of damage.
-This damage, both at the Laboratory and the Test-Site models, was concentrated at the model pier base, and it is in agreement with the predicted limit-state aimed at, according to the design of this model structure. - A noticeable increase was observed in the equivalent maximum damping ratio values from 1.6% (before cracking, low-intensity) to 4.2% (during cracking, low-to-medium intensity).

-- The non-linear response of the bridge pier model is noticeable when the horizontal displacement at the middle of the concrete deck is plotted against the base shear force for the 2^{nd} low-medium intensity test (the most intense test).
+This damage, both at the Laboratory and the Test-Site models, was concentrated, as expected, at the model pier base, and it is in agreement with the predicted limit-state aimed at, according to the design of this model structure. - A noticeable increase was observed in the equivalent maximum damping ratio values from 1.6% (before cracking, low-intensity) to 4.2% (during cracking, low-to-medium intensity). - The non-linear response of the bridge pier model is noticeable when the horizontal displacement at the middle of the concrete deck is plotted against the base shear force for the 2nd low-medium intensity test (the most intense test).
 Moreover, the non-linear response of the bridge pier model together with the soil-foundation interaction in-situ must be further analyzed.